KrzysztofPrzygoda/docs/linux/tmux.md

 # Kill the first session from the list
 $ tmux kill-ses (kill-session|kill-ses)

+# Kill all but the current session
+$ tmux kill-ses -a

 # Kill target session
 $ tmux kill-ses -t <session-name>

+# Kill all but target session
+$ tmux kill-ses -a -t <session-name>

 # Kill the tmux server and clients and destroy all sessions
 $ tmux kill-ser (kill-server|kill-ser)